vierge-noire/cakephp-fixture-factories/docs/bake.md

-<h1 align="center">Bake command</h1>
+<h1 style="text-align: center">Bake command</h1>

-We recommend you to use the bake command in order create your factories.
+We recommend you to create your factories with the bake command.

 Make sure to add: